ChrisIns/Terraform_lamp/README.md

 mysql_pass="MYSQL_ROOT_PASSWORD=1234"
 mysql_database="MYSQL_DATABASE=simple-website"
 ```

+Yes, putting the password in plain text is bad, but here its a localhost server so its not important, but in real world prod environment, we should store it in an encrypted backend or use Vault to manage the secrets.

 # Modifying the main.tf file

 And then we change the hardcoded values in our main.tf file by **var.<variable_name>**, for example: